ArchipelagoMW/Archipelago/docs/world maintainer.md

 be approved by all of the other involved parties.

 This should usually be a quick process, but core reserves its right to make their own assessment.
 For example, adding 5 people who we have never heard of might raise some questions.
+Adding some information to the PR description about contributions the new world maintainer candidate has made should help in this regard.

 ### Getting Voted